gerardd33/Tidy/specs/guide.md

 }
 ```

+Also, keep in mind that the *this* keyword is required, not optional as in e.g. Java.
+Code constistency, clarity, avoiding shadowing etc. are big enough reasons for this, but there are even better ones – we'll talk about them later.

 ## Actions

 Actions behave more or less like methods in Scala.
 They can be composed of several expressions (usually lines, but also *if* statements etc.).
-Each line/expression is evaluated separately and the evaluation result of the last line/expression is the return value of the method.
-The lines can either be an action call or a local value definition.
+Each expression is evaluated separately and the evaluation result of the last expression/line is the return value of the method.
+The expression can be an *if*, *foreach* etc., an action call or a local value definition.
 Let's add some actions to our example:

 ```
 mutable class Student {